kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

               "keyset": keyset })
    ```

-2. Check that the closing parenthesis for the `create-account` function is after the last expression and move and move the closing parenthesis the `payments` module declaration after the function.
+2. Check that the closing parenthesis for the `create-account` function is after the last expression and move the closing parenthesis for the `payments` module declaration after the function.

    Without comments, your code should look similar to the following: